bbauska/UofM-Intro-HTML5/README.md

 link to your site in a forum.
 And I hope people will help each other out and give each other great feedback.

-Again, I&apos;'m super proud of you for making it this far in the class.
-And this project is not supposed to be something where we&apos;'re going to grade you or judge you harshly.
+Again, I&apos;m super proud of you for making it this far in the class.
+And this project is not supposed to be something where we&apos;re going to grade you or judge you harshly.
 This is just a celebration of you learning something new and taking that time to learn about HTML, the web accessibility and just tech in general.
 Good luck.